Oklahoma Association of

 1. Every person has the opportunity to join OkACTE and to be affiliated with a recognized division.
 In addition to OkACTE/ACTE association dues, division dues (as established by each affiliated division) shall be paid to the division(s) in which the member chooses to affiliate.
 These dues must be paid in order for the member to be eligible for division voting, leadership positions, committee assignments, and other division activity.

 2. The divisional structure of the OkACTE shall parallel the divisional structure of the ACTE.
-The divisions of OkACTE and their respective divisional organizations are: Administration (OCLA—Oklahoma Council of Local Administrators and OkCTEEC—Oklahoma Career and Technical Education Equity Council); Adult Workforce Development (OTWEA-Oklahoma Transitional Workforce Educators’ Association); Agricultural Education (OAETA-Oklahoma Agriculture Education Teachers' Association); Business, Marketing & Information Technology Education (BMITE); Post Secondary and Adult Career Education (PACE); Family & Consumer Sciences Education (OATFACS Oklahoma Association for Teachers of Family & Consumer Sciences Education); Guidance (OkACTE Guidance Division); Health Careers Education (OHOETA-Oklahoma Health Occupations Education Teachers' Association; New and Related Services (NRS) Sections are: Instructional Materials (OKIM), Personnel Development (OVEPDA), Communications and Marketing Officer (CMO), General and Related Subjects, Makers of Policy, Support Staff, (Tech Prep Education), Telecommunication Technologies (Tele Tech) STEM (Science, Technology, Engineering and Math); Educational Services - Special Populations (ESSP); Technology Engineering, (OTEA--Oklahoma Technology Engineering Association); Trade and Industrial Education (T & I Education Association).
+The divisions of OkACTE and their respective divisional organizations are: Administration (OCLA—Oklahoma Council of Local Administrators and OkCTEEC—Oklahoma Career and Technical Education Equity Council); Adult Workforce Development (OTWEA-Oklahoma Transitional Workforce Educators’ Association); Agricultural Education (OAETA-Oklahoma Agriculture Education Teachers' Association); Business, Marketing & Information Technology Education (BMITE); Post Secondary and Adult Career Education (PACE); Family & Consumer Sciences Education (OATFACS Oklahoma Association for Teachers of Family & Consumer Sciences Education); Guidance (OkACTE Guidance Division); Health Careers Education (OHOETA-Oklahoma Health Occupations Education Teachers' Association; New and Related Services (NRS) Sections are: Curriculum, Instruction and Assessment (CIA), Personnel Development (OVEPDA), Communications and Marketing Officer (CMO), General and Related Subjects, Makers of Policy, Support Staff, (Tech Prep Education), Telecommunication Technologies (Tele Tech); Educational Services - Special Populations (ESSP); Technology Engineering, (OTEA--Oklahoma Technology Engineering Association); Trade and Industrial Education (T & I Education Association).

 3. Each organization, which functions as an OkACTE division, shall indicate this relationship in their organization's bylaws.
 Article I. Name shall state, "The name of this organization shall be ________________ and shall function as the _________________________ division of the Oklahoma Association of Career & Technology Education.